cnjinhao/nana/README.md

 The best way to get help with Nana library is by visiting http://nanapro.org/help.htm

+## Sending a Pull Request ?

+This project is encourage you to contribute it through sending a pull request!
+There is a simple rule, please don't directly commit your contributions to the master branch.
+According to your commits, please choose the hotfixes branch or the develop branch.
+Thank you!

 ## Introduction to the Repository

 There are two main branches with an infinite lifetime: